|Available for||Roles||Super Admin, Admin|

-Google Analytics provides detailed insight into how applicants interact with your career page -enabling you to track and interpret user behavior on your job site to better reach your hiring goals.
-Google Analytics can help you understand online job seekers habits and actions, like how they find your site and what they click on.
-Readers of this article will learn about:
+Google Analytics provides detailed insight into how applicants interact with your job page - enabling you to track and interpret user behavior on your job site to better reach your hiring goals.
+Google Analytics can help you understand online job seekers habits and actions, like how they find and interact with your job site.

 Setting up Google Analytics with Lever

 ||These steps include details on tracking with Google Universal Analytics, which will be replaced by Google Analytics 4.
 On July 1, 2023 all standard Universal Analytics properties will stop processing data.
 To learn how to switch, refer to Google's help article on making the switch to Google Analytics 4.
 For more information on transitioning, refer to our help article on how Lever supports GA4.|

 Before setting up Lever with Google Analytics, you must set up your Analytics account and add your Recruitment site.
 For full instructions, refer to Google's help article on getting started with data analytics.

 - Input your Google Analytics UA tracking id in the 'Google Analytics' field

 - When you update to Google Analytics 4, you will need to input your Measurement ID (G-XXXXXXXXXX) into the 'Google Analytics' field.
 For more information, refer to our help article on how Lever supports GA4.

 Track your job site's Conversion Rate with an Application Success Page

 With the LeverTRM for Enterprise package, you can track how many users visit your job site vs. apply.
 In other words, the conversion rate.
 To do this, create an Application Success Page to which to send candidates after they successfully submit an application.
 Creation of such a page will likely require the help of a developer at your organization.